The Adventures of the Terrible Ten

 The Terrific Adventures of the Terrible Ten, more commonly known as The Adventures of the Terrible Ten, was an Australian children's TV show originally titled Ten Town that ran from 1959 to 1960.
 The series was filmed in rural Victoria.
 Fifty-two 10-minute episodes were created for the original series.
-The original episodes were re-edited and along with new footage were released in 1962 as The Ten Again.
-The series was originally screened on GTV-9; however, all repeats were aired by the Australian Broadcasting Corporation.
+The original episodes were re-edited and, along with new footage, were released in 1962 as The Ten Again.
+The series was originally screened on GTV-9 but all repeats were aired by the Australian Broadcasting Corporation (ABC).
 It was also shown in the UK.

 As the series developed, a gang of rival kids was introduced, at first led by a boy named Rex Jackson, then by "Spider" McGurk, and last by "Freckles" O'Foot.
 Sometimes adopting the title "El Supremo", O'Foot was an almost comic character and inspired loyalty in his followers.

 In 1965 a colour feature film adaptation of the series entitled Funny Things Happen Down Under was released; it was the film debut of Olivia Newton-John.